stanchan/clock-8001/README.md

 * `enable_ltc` delete this file and the LTC audio -> OSC functionality will not be active

 #### Web configuration interface

+The new unified images have a web configuration interface for the clock settings.
+You can access this interface by pointing your browser to the address of the clock.
+The default username is `admin` and the default password is `clockwork`.
+You should change them from the interface or the clock.ini file.

+Currently the configuration interface does just about no validation on the requested settings and errors might lead to the clock not working at all.
+To recover you need to edit the `clock.ini` and remove the invalid settings from there.

 ## sdl-clock - Output the clock to hdmi on the raspberry pi